Project overview

 Prisma is a supply chain control tower empowering WFP operations with key descriptive, predictive and prescriptive analytics to support upstream and downstream supply planning and forward-looking risk anticipation.
 Prisma enables smoother and more efficient evidence-based operational decisions.

 Risk-informed, data-driven supply chain planning decisions require analysing large amounts of data scattered across different sources and systems.
-This can be a challenge for WFP operations, which often rely on complicated and partial Excel-based manual analyses that do not provide the complete foresight needed to take optimal planning decisions.
-This leads to unreliable, inefficient, untransparent and inconsistent planning decisions due to outdated, incomplete or misleading information.
+This can be a challenge for WFP operations, which often rely on complicated and partial manual analyses that do not provide the complete foresight needed to make optimal planning decisions.
 This can cause the incorrect allocation of food supplies, operational inefficiencies, risk of expiries or under-delivery.
 It also incurs additional costs that could be avoided to deliver more food assistance.

-Prisma improves the efficiency of operations by enabling faster and improved planning decisions and allowing timely action to avoid predictable operational issues, such as supply-related pipeline breaks, sub-optimal sourcing or transport solutions, or stock losses due to expiration.
+Prisma is a supply chain control tower empowering WFP operations with key descriptive, predictive and prescriptive analytics to support upstream and downstream supply planning and forward-looking risk anticipation.
+Prisma improves the efficiency of operations by enabling faster and improved planning decisions and action to avoid predictable operational issues, such as supply-related pipeline breaks, sub-optimal sourcing or transport solutions, or stock losses due to expiration.

 Prisma automates complex analyses and reconciliations across units and systems that would otherwise require a high workload and be subject to human errors.
-This enables better time management of key staff, with less effort dedicated to data crunching and increased time to focus on other tasks with greater impact to beneficiaries.
+This enables better time management of key staff, allowing them more time to focus on other tasks with greater impact for beneficiaries.
 The tool also promotes cross-functional alignment and reduces siloed work, increasing transparency and robustness in operations management.
-Prisma's enhanced operational efficiency has an estimated cost saving of over USD 20M annually if scaled-up globally.

-WFP Afghanistan reduced their production timeline 15 days to 2 days of their bi-weekly operational food supply pipeline, freeing up time for supply chain planners and ensuring a more updated overview of food operations for all stakeholders.
+WFP Afghanistan reduced their production timeline from 15 days to two days of their bi-weekly operational food supply pipeline, freeing up time for supply chain planners and ensuring a more updated overview of food operations for all stakeholders.

 Meet the team